Westminster have produced a leaflet called Carers and the Care Act

 They have also produced an information booklet with information on support services for carers in the local area.

 Carers UK is a charity set up to help the millions of people who look after an older, disabled or seriously ill family member or friend.
-They provide information, advice and support for carers.
+They provide information, advice and support for carers and a YouTube channel with lots of useful advice.
 Their website also has a discussion forum where people can talk to others who know what they are going through, support each other, and share ideas.

 Brent, Wandsworth and Westminster Mind offer information, advice and support for people with mental issues and their carers.

 Age UK Westminster offers advice and support to local older people and their carers.

 The Citizens Advice Bureau in Westminster offer practical, up-to-date information and advice on a wide range of topics, including; debt, benefits, housing, legal, discrimination, employment, immigration, consumer and other problems.